net-zero-dri/net-zero-dri.github.io/about.md

 ## When will the project start/end?

-The project started in September 2021 and will run for 18 months.
+The project started in November 2021 and will run for 17 months.

 ## Who funded the project?